quinnjs/quinnjs.github.io/index.md

 ## Hello, World!

-This is how a traditional node.js solution to "Hello, World!" might look like:
+This is how a traditional node.js solution for "Hello, World!" might look like:

 {% highlight js %}
 createServer(